Why Tracking Matters (And When It Doesn't)

 - Tracking is a utility feature, not the main focus

 Verdict: If you already use Scrivener and just need basic word count tracking, the built-in tools might be enough.
-If you want motivation features like streaks and charts, you'll need something dedicated.
+If you want streaks and progress charts, Scrivener's built-in tracking won't cover you.
+You'll need a standalone tracker.

 3. Authorlytica